Basic Prep Work Required For The Job

 After most of the paint is removed, we use 80 grit sandpaper and finally 120 grit to smooth it out.

 A scraper was used in tandem with the electric sander.
-Add a putty knife and that's basically all the tools you need to prepare a deck for paint.
-Of course you'll need a broom to sweep off the dust and paint chips.
+Add a putty knife and that's basically all the tools you need to prepare a deck for painting.
+Of course, you'll need a broom to sweep off the dust and paint chips.
 We like to use a Leaf Blower because it's super fast and moves every last speck of dirt.

 How To Stain a Deck With A Paint Sprayer